 Diving Espiritu Santo is synonymous with diving the SS President Coolidge, but it’s not the only dive in town – there’s the infamous Million Dollar Beach and the USS Tucker.
+For those seeking coral reefs, there’s Ratarata Reef and two at Tutuba Island, with good chances of seeing resident turtles, barracudas and other passing pelagics, plus Cindy’s Reef, off Aore Island, which provides easy reef diving with good visibility.
 There are plenty of other activities and places to see on Santo, and they are all accessible within a day trip from the capital Luganville.
-The place is steeped in history, particularly World War 2, which is worth reading up on before you go.
+Whether you want to clamber into caves or plunge into Blue Pools, you’ll be surprised how much this is on offer.

 Not so easy to get to as Port Vila, but somehow more pleasant for its remoteness.

 Espiritu Santo is roughly on the same latitude as Cooktown, in far north Queensland and Fiji, and the same longitude as Norfolk Island.
 It is the north most of the large islands, and about 3 hours flying time from Brisbane.

 The dive operators at Santo are all quite different.
 All offer combinations of diving on the Coolidge and boat diving on other wrecks and reefs.
 The accommodation associated with each varies too.
 Peruse the options below, and if you still can’t make up your mind give us a call.